 Any serious student to the Bible will tell you that a single passage can be studied again and again with new insight each time.

 Sadly, we walk away from our time in the word and the worries of the world quickly cause us to forget what we have learned.
 Writing down the insights and applications that God gives us in study help those lessons to stick with us.

-Solution: Put down the Bible app, get a print Bible, and start taking notes
+The solution to the struggle between using a cell phone vs the Bible is to put down the Bible app, get a print Bible, and start taking notes in it.

 May we study the Bible as the precious gift from God that it is.